Nazi racial theories: East Asians

 Chinese Chiang Wei-kuo as a Wehrmacht officer candidate (Fahnenjunker), c.
 1938.
 The shoulder boards indicate the rank of Unterfeldwebel (OR5a) with marksmanship.

 A memorial plaque on Schmuckstraße in Hamburg provides a brief history of the Chinese quarters in St. Pauli and its destruction by the Gestapo in 1944.

 In Mein Kampf, Hitler expressed his praise for the Japanese's acceptance of European civilization and his contempt for the Chinese:

 The foundation of actual life is no longer the special Japanese culture, although it determines the color of life-because outwardly, in consequence of its inner difference, it is more conspicuous to the European-but the gigantic scientific-technical achievements of Europe and America; that is, of Aryan peoples.
 Only on the basis of these achievements can the Orient follow general human progress.
 They furnish the basis of the struggle for daily bread, create weapons and implements for it, and only the outward form is gradually adapted to Japanese character.

 What they mostly meant by Germanization was a process of forcing other people to speak the German language.
 But it is almost inconceivable how such a mistake could be made as to think that a Negro or a Chinaman will become a German because he has learned the German language and is willing to speak German for the future, and even to cast his vote for a German political party.

 The Nazi government began to enact racial laws after Hitler came to power in 1933, and during that year, the Japanese government protested against several racial incidents which involved Japanese or Japanese-Germans.
 Later, the disputes were resolved when the Nazi high command treated its Japanese allies leniently.
 This was especially the case after the collapse of Sino-German cooperation and the formation of the official alliance between Germany and Japan.

-Chinese and Japanese were subjected to discrimination under Germany's racial laws, however, which—with the exception of the 1935 Nuremberg Laws, which specifically mentioned Jews—were generally applied to all non-Aryans.
+Chinese were subjected to discrimination under Germany's racial laws which—with the exception of the 1935 Nuremberg Laws, which specifically mentioned Jews—were generally applied to all non-Aryans.
 However, Japanese people were considered "Honorary Aryans".